sophia-zhang-qwq/google-cloud-speaker-scrape-analysis/README.md

 Step 3: Scrape all speaker name, job, company on this current page.

-Step 4: Click the next button for all pages.
+Step 4: Click the next button.

 Step 5: Repeat Step 3-4 for all pages.